-Whether it involves anything from divorce, child custody or child support clients benefit from Mr. Nathans' extensive experience in family law and dedication to helping individuals and families resolve their legal matters.
+Whether it's divorce, child custody or child support, clients benefit from Michael Nathans' expertise in family law and his dedication to helping individuals and families successfully and cost-effectively resolve their family legal matters.

 “He owns his reputation for being reasonable, to-the-point, a high code of ethics, and able to close the deal diplomatically but in court he demonstrates a command of the language and process.” - Larry B.

 “I must say that hands down, Michael Nathans is certainly a top notch Family Law Attorney.
 He is very passionate, professional, experienced and extremely skilled at what he does.
 His counsel and expertise have proven to be so very valuable.” - LaTescia E.